asamuzaK/withExEditorHost/README.md

 Also check the required Node.js version in the host's release note.
 Currently, Node.js v8.9.0 or higher is required.

-Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command to complete the installation and setup.
+Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command.

 ```
 > cd path/to/withExEditorHost
-> npm run setup
+> npm install
 ```

-***

-## Setting up the host

-Open "cmd.exe" / "terminal" and run setup script.
-NOTE: When installing the host, it will be executed automatically so you do not need to enter the following command.
+If successful, run this command.

 ```
-> cd path/to/withExEditorHost
 > node setup.js
 ```

-When you run the script, you will be asked which browser you want to setup the host for, so please enter the browser name from the list.
+Then you will be asked which browser you want to setup the host for, so please enter the browser name from the list.

 After that, you will be prompted for the following, please input as appropriate.